 They can report those through online questionnaires (.IDEV) or technical integrations to other systems (.CORE).

-eSTATISTIK.core is a platform by the German Statistics office for monthly reporting of guest data.
-Until now hoteliers need to report this individually, however we are working on an integrated solution for this
+eSTATISTIK.core is a platform from the German Statistics office for monthly reporting of guest data.
+Hoteliers need to report this individually, but we are working on an integrated solution for this.

 8. Is there Foreign Police integration required?

-10. What data of guests should be collected (and does Mews require during online check-in) by law?
+9. What guest data should be collected (and does Mews require during online check-in) by law?

 o Last Name, First Name